korpling/ANNIS/docs/user-guide/src/configuration/user.md

 ### Install and run Keycloak

 Follow the ["Getting Started with Keycloak"](https://www.keycloak.org/getting-started) guide to install and run the service.
-Create at least one administrator user, in our example this user will have the user ID `admin`.

 ### Configure Keycloak for ANNIS